5 Differences Between Narcissism and Self-Esteem

 woman looking in mirror

-In their research we find clear differences between narcissism and self-esteem, despite the existence of behaviors that may, at first, seem similar.
+In their research, we find clear differences between narcissism and self-esteem, despite the existence of behaviors that may, at first, seem similar.
 How do we differentiate between these behaviors?
 Read on…

 The narcissist has an exaggerated perception of themselves

-The main difference between a narcissistic person and one that has high self-esteem is self-image.
+The main difference between a narcissistic person and one who has high self-esteem is self-image.
 Narcissists are given to an exaggerated and distorted sense of importance.
 Those with good self-esteem experience, on the other hand, inner satisfaction that is less inflated but more legitimate.

 The narcissist seeks welfare and security through an exaggerated self-image which, in reality, is a distorted self-perception.
 They show a true internal vacuum in which an insecure person hides.